 The WT Board has ultimate responsibility for governance and oversight of modern slavery risks and approval of this Statement.
-The Managing Director oversees enterprise-wide risk management through the Executive Risk Committee.

 Across the Group, we believe we should treat customers, colleagues, and members of the community with dignity, fairness, and respect in accordance with the Code of Conduct (Code) that applies to all employees of the Group.
 The Code states that the Group does not tolerate slavery, human trafficking, forced or child labour, or child exploitation.
 In addition, the Group has various other policies which will incorporate requirements to manage modern slavery risk.
 These policies include the following: